Laxmi Prasad Devkota: Literary career

 Whose shapes the world does not know.

 Devkota had the ability to compose long epics and poems with literary complexity and philosophical density in very short periods of time.
 He wrote Shakuntala, his first epic poem, and also the first Mahakavya (महाकाव्य) written in the Nepali language, in a mere three months.
 Published in 1945, Shakuntala is a voluminous work in 24 cantos based on Kālidāsa's famous Sanskrit play Abhijñānaśākuntalam.
 Shakuntala demonstrates Devkota's mastery of Sanskrit meter and diction, which he incorporated heavily while working primarily in Nepali.
 According to the late scholar and translator of Devkota, David Rubin, Shakuntala is among his greatest accomplishments.
 "It is, without doubt, a remarkable work, a masterpiece of a particular kind, harmonizing various elements of a classical tradition with a modern point of view, a pastoral with a cosmic allegory, Kālidāsa's romantic comedy of earthly love with a symbolic structure that points to redemption through the coinciding of sensual and sacred love."

 Devkota also published several collections of short lyric poems set in various traditional and non-traditional forms and meters.
 Most of his poetry shows the influence of English Romantic poets like Wordsworth and Coleridge.
 The title poem in the collection Bhikhari (भिखारी) is reminiscent of Wordsworth's "The Old Cumberland Beggar".
 In this poem, Devkota describes the beggar going about his ways in dire poverty and desolation, deprived of human love and material comforts.
-On the other hand, the beggar is also seen as the source of compassion placed in the core of suffering and destitution.
+On the other hand, the beggar is also seen as the source of compassion placed at the core of suffering and destitution.
 Devkota connects the beggar with the divine as the ultimate fount of kindness and empathy: